aks-456/parkinsons-voice-analysis/README.md

 * Bagging Classifier - 89.9 %
 * Gradient Boosting - 89.8 %

 The most accurate one being the RFC model, with an accuracy of 94.9 % as mentioned above.
 More specifically, of the 59 sets of data used for testing, the RFC model accurately predicted 56.
-The model can be found in the repository labelled: 'model.sav'.
+The model can be found in the repository, labelled: 'model.sav'.
+The creation of this model can be done by running the Jupyter Notebook file: Model/PD Analysis RFC Model.ipynb.
+Note that before doing so, it is necessary to run Model/Data/PD Analysis Data.ipynb to create a readible dataset.

 ## Frontend